Tourism and Entrepreneurship (BRL370)

 Upon completion of this course, the candidate:

-• Will be able to reflect on his/her own knowledge and participate in discussions related to future concerns and the development of adventure tourism within a global context.
+• Will be able to reflect on his/her own knowledge and participate in discussions related to future concerns and the development of tourism within a global context.

-• Will be able to contribute with critical thinking on the future of adventure tourism and its challenges related to the risk element, environmental issues, ethical considerations, etc.
+• Will be able to contribute with critical thinking on the future of tourism and its challenges related to the risk element, environmental issues, ethical considerations, etc.

 • Will be able to exchange views and perspectives with other professionals in order to develop new ventures and good practice.